-contact Farringdon for advice on sensors that you can fit to your engine for this purpose.
-When the engine is running faster than the rev. limiter should allow (on a change down at too higher road speed for example), the ignition pulses are very irregular and will cause the tell-tale to record a incorrect (usually off the scale!) figure.
+K resistor between this wire and +12 volts.
+If you have a rev. limiter fitted, then it is much better to provide a separate trigger that is independent from the ignition.
+(Please contact Farringdon for advice on sensors that you can fit to your engine for this purpose.
+When the engine is running faster than the rev. limiter should allow (on a change down at too higher road speed for example), the ignition pulses are very irregular and will cause the tell-tale to record an incorrect (usually off the scale!) figure.
 Apart from alarming you, you will not be able to make sensible decisions about any damage that may have been caused to the engine.
-A new Farringdon Rev. Limiter is available for certain ignition systems that provides a clean tacho trigger pulse and rpm and engine life logging.

-Blue and Grey Wires
+Blue and Grey Wires or Green and Yellow

 Connect these wires to the red wire of the shift light.
-Connect the black or blue wire to ground.
-The shift light outputs are positive 5 volt, 50 mA signals that are designed to drive the LED shift lights supplied with the instrument.
+Connect the black or blue wire of the shift light to ground.
+The shift light outputs are positive 5 volt, 50 mA signals that are designed to drive the LED shift lights supplied by Farringdon.
 Do not connect filament type lights to these outputs-it will not drive them!

-Orange Wire
+Orange/Blue Wire

-Connect this to the lighting supply.
-This should be a supply that switches to 12 volts when the lights are on.
+Connect this to the lighting supply - a supply that switches to 12 volts when the lights are on.

-2.3 The Push Button
+2.3 The Push Button (Grey and Pink wires)